ams1302/QuestCompare_FE/README.md

 The steps below are only necessary if you need  to run the entire application  on a local machine

-IF you want to run the entire application locally switch the branch of the frontend to "QC/mainlocal" and proceed with the instructions below
+IF you want to run the ENTIRE  application LOCALLY switch the branch of the frontend to "QC/mainlocal" and proceed with the instructions below

 **********************************************NOTE************************************************************